janreges/siteone-crawler/README.md

 ## Usage

-To run the crawler, execute the `crawler.php` file from the command line with pre-compiled `swoole-cli` and provide the required arguments:
+To run the crawler, execute the `crawler.php` file from the command line with precompiled `swoole-cli` and provide the required arguments:

 **Basic example**